mseri/blog/content/posts/72-mathematics-beauty-and-the-shadow-of-ai.md

 I found this as interesting as it is confusing: mathematics as a human language that is not discovered but that itself allows to experience a certain type of reality and discovery.
 Feels tautological, I'd really like the help of a philosopher here.

-Also because, as I mentioned above, I don't think the evolution of mathematics wasn't inevitable.
+This also connects to something I mentioned above: I don't think the evolution of mathematics was inevitable.
 I would argue that it was (and is) driven by human curiosity and the pursuit of deeper understanding, sometimes necessity.

 Seen in this way, mathematics becomes a deeply human creation.
 Then its truths may not be eternal in the Platonic sense.
 More likely they would be contingent: shaped by the axioms we choose, the problems we consider important and the beauty we find along the way.
 This doesn't make them any less true, at least in a "logical" sense, but it does make them a lot more human.
 And does raise the question: What is truth?

-A question we touched upon in [Degrees of Freedom](https://creators.spotify.com/pod/profile/degrees-of-freedom/episodes/S3E03---Education-and-Public-Trust-in-Science-e2oid9a), but to which I lack even more a clear philosophical grounding.
+A question we touched upon in [Degrees of Freedom](https://creators.spotify.com/pod/profile/degrees-of-freedom/episodes/S3E03---Education-and-Public-Trust-in-Science-e2oid9a), but on which I have even less of a clear philosophical grounding.
 However, this is steering the discussion too much from my original intent.
 I'll get back to it at some other point in the future.

-The other half of the reason this post came to be, is the rabbit hole I fell into when I discovered Avigad's adventures in the philosophy of mathematics, particularly in relations to formal proofs and computer (or LLM) assisted mathematics.
+The other half of the reason this post came to be, is the rabbit hole I fell into when I discovered Avigad's adventures in the philosophy of mathematics, particularly in relation to formal proofs and computer (or LLM) assisted mathematics.

-Leaving the meaning of truth unaswered, we can still try to reason about its role, especially in relation to beauty.
-If we agree with Avigad that truth is a a statement in a linguistic framework we use to communicate, then simply knowing that a statement is true cannot be the ultimate goal.
+Leaving the meaning of truth unanswered, we can still try to reason about its role, especially in relation to beauty.
+If we agree with Avigad that truth is a statement in a linguistic framework we use to communicate, then simply knowing that a statement is true cannot be the ultimate goal.

-In [Varieties of mathematical understanding](https://arxiv.org/abs/2310.20100), Avigad referst to a comment he received that directly addresses this fact:
+In [Varieties of mathematical understanding](https://arxiv.org/abs/2310.20100), Avigad refers to a comment he received that directly addresses this fact:

 > \[the goal of modern mathematics is\] to get a conceptual and rigorous understanding of which mathematical statements are true.
 Both adjectives are important.